open-ortho/open-ortho.github.io/_pages/how.md

 1. The change is imposed from above, legislation.
 2. The entire community understands that a change needs to happen.

 Changes are typically bound to happen if either one of these situations occur.
-Our approach is to make both of them occur.
+Our approach to maximize the chances of success is to make both of them occur.

 ## Change coming from above: legislation